t-lo/mailserver/README.md

 2. SMTP/IMAP server is `HOSTNAME`.
    SMTP is available via STARTTLS at port 25, and via SSL/TLS at port 465.
    IMAP is on port 143, IMAPS on 993.

+# How to use

+To get started, you'll need an internet-connected server as well as a DNS name pointing to it.
+DNS is a requirement for getting letsencrypt certificates.

 ## Set up your mail server